-Integral plans growth in refrigeration
+Integral plans growth in refrigeration19th November 2013

 UK: Integral UK Ltd says it plans to grow in the refrigeration sector following its recent acquisition of a major part of WR Refrigeration’s business.